Search Knowledge Base by Keyword

 Upon resuming work on a document, a pop-up window will appear prompting you with options to continue working from where you last left off, or to start from the last saved version of your document.

 When a document is initially saved in Document Editor, a new Document Record is automatically created in Legito’s Smart Document Management area.
 Once saved, the first version a document is created.
-Additionally, a range of Smart Document Management tools become available, including Chat and Download.
+Additionally, a range of Smart Document Management tools become available, including Conversation and Download.

-Each save creates a new document Version, to which a user can always return.
+Each saves creates a new document Version, to which a user can always return.
 And each new Version updates the Document Record in Legito’s Smart Document Management area.
 More about Version History can be found in the Version area of the KnowledgeBase.

 When Saving, users may see the option to “Save as a New Document”.
 Only occasionally used, this feature allows users to save the current document as an entirely new document (with a new and separate Document Record), rather than saving the current version and continuing work on the new version of the document.